SihaoCheng/scattering_transform/README.md

 # scattering transform (ST)

 The scattering transform provides a powerful statistical vocabulary to quantify textures in a signal / field.
-It is similar to the power spectrum, but it captures a lot more information than the power spectrum, particularly about non-Gaussian textures, which are ubiquitous in astronomical/physical data.
+It is similar to the power spectrum, but it captures a lot more information, particularly about non-Gaussian textures which are ubiquitous in astronomical/physical data.

 Here I provide a python 3 module to calculate the scattering coefficients of 2D fields (images).
 Everything you need is in one python script: `ST.py`.
 Older versions are also available, with time-stamp in the filename (such as `ST_Jan22.py`).
 The module depends only on the following packages:
 `numpy, torch = 1.7`.